XRPLF/xrpl-dev-portal/content/concepts/accounts/account-types.md

 ### Issuing Account Compromise

 If a malicious actor learns the secret key behind a institution's issuing account, that actor can create new tokens and send them to users or trade them in the decentralized exchange.
 This can make a stablecoin issuer insolvent.
-It can become difficult for the financial institution to distinguish legitimately-obtained tokens and redeem them fairly.
+It can become difficult for the financial institution to distinguish legitimately obtained tokens and redeem them fairly.
 If a financial institution loses control of its issuing account, the institution must create a new issuing account, and all users who have trust lines to the old issuing account must create new trust lines with the new account.

 ### Multiple Issuing Accounts